udaparts/socketpro/samples/module_sample/umysql/README.md

 7. test_sharp: a test .NET c-sharp project for demonstration of using async mysql (mariadb) server at client side.
 For detail, refer to the demo source code at the file test_sharp/Program.cs.

-8. DBPerf: a directory containing two projects for performance comparision between SocketPro approach and mysql/mariadb .NET provider.
+8. DBPerf: a directory containing three projects for performance comparision between SocketPro approach and mysql/mariadb .NET provider.

 9. Key features are:
     - Simple for development